nicodlc/nicodlc/README.md

 ### Hi there 👋

+This is just a normal GitHub repository from an undergraduate Software Engineering student at UTDallas.
+More updates to follow soon! :D
 <!--
 **nicodlc/nicodlc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.